 If the reader botches a question, then there are makeup questions included with each round that can be used.
 If you speak out of turn, you do not lose a point, but you are disqualified for the question.
 The question is still alive for everyone else.

 After the Preliminary rounds are over, the top individuals will move into the Finals Section.
-Ask your director how many students will make the finals in each division today and what the finals structure will look like.
-Typically, the final consists of one round, just like the preliminaries, except that when a student reaches 8, they don't receive bonus points, but rather the first student to win 8 wins, the second student to reach 8 takes second, etc. This can vary slightly though, if the Tournament Director announces otherwise.
+Ask your director how many students will make the Varsity and JV finals today and what the finals structure will look like.
 Good luck!